elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Who are you, woman?
-- {:.pr} I have known women; breasts surprised with grazing, elephant children going to mass.
+- {:.pr} I have known women; breasts caught by surprise on the pastures, young elephants going to mass.

 - {:.sp} The Jailer Woman.

 - Ouch!
-The sexist pig!
+The pig!
 He insults me, the bastard.
 He insults me, you hear?

 - {:.sp} The Jailer Man.